KarinOchayon070/ChitChatServer/README.md

-# ChitChatServer
+# 💬 ChitChatServer 🗨️

-Het there!
+Hey there 👋

-ChitChat App is a TCP/IP based Client-Server application that allows multiple clients to chat with each other.
-It provides a user-friendly GUI developed in Java Swing.
+- 💻 ChitChat App is a TCP/IP based Client-Server application that allows multiple clients to chat with each other.
-This repository is the server side of the application, if you want, this is the repository to the client side - https://github.com/KarinOchayon070/ChitChatClient.git.
+- 💻 This repository is the server side of the application, if you want, this is the repository to the client side - https://github.com/KarinOchayon070/ChitChatClient.git.
+- 💻 Check out our explanatory video video on YouTube - https://www.youtube.com/watch?v=xpIKM1Jrr24&t=1s&ab_channel=KarinOchayon.

-## Features
+## Features 🌿

 - Real-time chat between multiple clients connected to the server.
 - Ability to send private direct messages to specific participants.